-The Intention of therapy is personal and relational change.
-The intention of this therapist is to work with the client to determine their concern nature of their concerns, the meaning of the problem, personal and relational strengths, resources available, and possible solutions to the problem.
+The intention of therapy is personal and relational change.
+My intention is to work with clients to determine the nature of their concerns, the meaning of the problem, personal and relational strengths, resources available, and possible solutions to the problem.
 Therapy works best when the client and therapist hold compatible intentions and pursue collaborative goals.

 You might get better.
 You might stay the same.
 You might feel worse.
 You might acquire new energy for living.
 You might irritate people around you.
 You might become more sensitive.
 You might get angry.
 Past wounds may be opened.
 Past wounds may be healed.
 Working through established ineffective patterns will take time and effort.
 Often, clients report an undulating wave, generally rising toward the goals of therapy.
 Part of therapy will include exploration of the role feelings, thoughts and action play in our living.
 You might learn how culture has played a role in how you define you.
 In good therapy, over time, people generally do get better.

 Everything communicated by you to me in session is confidential, protected health information.
 It will not be shared except as needed with insurers, the courts and people the therapist believes are in imminent danger and anonymously in the context of professional supervision.
 Confidential information will not be released except in emergencies, and only with a signed release of information.
 A HIPPA policy is provided via our secure portal.

 State law requires the therapist to report information to appropriate authorities when they are aware of or become concerned about imminent harm to a child or other party.
 This may include harm or death to others or self, neglect, and physical or sexual abuse.
 By law, the therapist has a duty to report on issues of imminent harm, abuse or neglect involving children less than 18 years old, and vulnerable adults.
 The therapist is obligated also to act on any convincing expressed intents to harm any individual or self.